Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Moderate risk typifies the supply chains of newspaper advertising providers.
-Paper mills and ink manufacturers are the riskiest upstream suppliers due to the decline of their markets.
-For these suppliers, the decline life cycle stage has weakened demand for their products, making it difficult for them to maintain the revenue...
+Paper mills and ink manufacturers are the riskiest upstream suppliers due to the decline of their industries.
+For these suppliers, the decline life cycle stage has weakened the demand for their products, making it difficult for them to maintain the...
 Subscribe to learn more.